-Federal Aid in the 2014 Proposed Budget is \$141.5 million, a 6.3% decrease from the 2013 projection.
-The decrease is primarily due to a change in the accounting methodology for Federal
+Federal Aid in the 2014 Adopted Budget is \$147.1 million, a 2.6% decrease from the 2013 projection.
+The decrease is primarily due to lower caseloads for Temporary Assistance for

-Aid received in the Capital Fund that supports the Veolia NICE bus program operation.
-It is also due to lower caseloads for Temporary Assistance for Needy Families, Foster Care and Institutional Care at DSS.
+Needy Families, Foster Care and Institutional Care at DSS.
 Because of the magnitude of the Federal Aid the County expects to receive to cover expenses related to Superstorm Sandy and because those funds will be reimbursed at a yet to be determined rate, the County has decided to separate those funds outside the five major operating funds in the FEMA Fund.
 (See Appendix B - Fund Structure)